Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Preliminaries and Dataset

 \subsection{Cleaning the data and Preprocessing}

 Data is first cleaned and preprocessed to get meaningful concepts from this dataset.
-Then, the most related features are created, which will explain in the next section.
+Then, the most related features are created, which will be explained in the methodology section.
 While around 6 million data instances are available in this dataset, they can not be considered logical observations.
 Since the goal is to predict the arrival time of the bus to the next station, we are only interested in the data points in which the bus is moving between bus stations.
 So, data is first filtered based on the "ArrivalProximityText" field, and data samples with at-stop value dropped from the data points, where actual arrival time almost equals the bus observation time.
-As well as this, data points have been filtered based on the value of the "DirectionRef" field, and data with outbound directions are selected.
 By doing the previous steps, around 2 million records were available to work with.